Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

 We also obtained the Hamiltonian density ($\mathcal{H}$) of the reduced system, up to second-order terms, as follows

 The perturbed energy plots are given in Figs. (\ref{fig:Epert}) \& (\ref{fig:Eperttz}) as contributions from condensate and wave modes, respectively.
 These are the fluctuations over the zero-order energy density contribution of the condensate and modes, so they can be negative as shown in Fig. (\ref{fig:Eperttz}).
-As one can see the energy contribution due to GW is very small and there is an exchange of energy between condensate and particles but still oscillatory.
-If we keep the assumption that condensate as a homogeneous and isotropic configuration, then the equation for condensate will become a constraint on solutions of $\tilde{\chi}_1$ and $\tilde{\chi}_2$.
+As one can see the energy contribution due to GW is very small and there is an exchange of energy between condensate and particles but still is oscillatory.
+If we keep the assumption that the condensate is a homogeneous and isotropic configuration, then the equation for condensate will become a constraint on solutions of $\tilde{\chi}_1$ and $\tilde{\chi}_2$.
 Thus, we have to perturb the scalar mode with a $z$ dependent function.

 To verify that our perturbation theory works, we compare the solutions obtained Eqs. (\ref{eqn:perturb1} \& \ref{eqn:perturb2}), with the ones obtained non-perturbatively.
 For comparison with the solutions of Eqs. (\ref{eq:chi1GW}, \ref{eq:chi2GW}) , we consider a reduced system ($U,\chi_1, \chi_2$) by taking only as functions of time (i.e. by solving the system at a particular $z$ value ($z=0$)).
 Then, we solved the reduced system ($U(t),\chi_1(t), \chi_2(t)$) in two ways: one is finding exact solution ($U_{GW}(t), \chi_{1GW}(t) \mathrm{and} \chi_{2GW}(t)$), and other is finding the perturbation solution ($\tilde{U}(t),\tilde{\chi}_1(t) \mathrm{and} \tilde{\chi}_2(t) $) by suppressing the $z$-dependence.
 We plot the solutions in Figs. (\ref{fig:vecsolgwcomp}).
 As one can see from Fig. (\ref{fig:Ucomp}), the perturbation in $U$ is very tiny and agrees with Fig. (\ref{fig:Upert}).
 We can restore the longitudinal modes and compute the $z$ dependence of the system with a GW, but the physics of the system has already been obtained here.
 Restoring the modes should not give any surprises.
+As one can see from the Eqs. (\ref{eq:phi12GW}) \& (\ref{eq:phi23GW}), there are no z derivatives in $\Phi_1$ and $\Phi_2$.
+If we perturb the $\Phi_1$ and $\Phi_2$ modes, then the z-dependence on $\Phi_1$ and $\Phi_2$ will be just a Fourier mode dependence with the same frequency as GW.